Get a Free $60 Credit from Docs Sports to Spend on ANY Package - No Strings! Just Winners! Click Here

 Tigers last year 24-15.
 LSU will have revenge on the brain as they host this

 year's game.
-Let's take a look at some key factors in determining the winner. #1 Rated Sportsbook At Bettorsworld?
+Let's take a look at some key factors in determining the winner.
+Up to $1000 in Deposit Bonuses at

 The Crimson Tide boasts one of the best defenses in the entire nation.
 They rank 2nd in Points Against behind only TCU at 12.5 PPG.
 Nick Saban is a defensive mastermind and he has future NFL players scattered all over his defense.
 They did very well to hold Arkansas to a meager 20 points and made QB Ryan Mallett look silly.
 That isn't easy to do considering Mallett is the 2nd highest rated QB for the NFL Draft by Mel Kiper.
 They followed up that spectacular defensive showing by holding the Gators to just 6 points in a rematch of last year's SEC Title game.
 LSU won't have an easy day offensively.

 Alabama has benefitted greatly from the progression of QB Greg McElroy.
 He looked downright awful at times in 2009, but as the season went on the QB improved vastly.
 He guided his team to a National Championship in 2009.
 This year he has continued to play at a high level.
 In 2010 he has 1,781 yards and 11 TD passes.
 He isn't the one that makes the offense tick though.
 That job lies with RBs Trent Richardson and Mark Ingram.